DataFire/OneDB/web-docs/markdown/Authorization.md

 ```

 ## Authorizing your Users
-The FreeDB Authentication process works similar to OAuth 2.0.
+The OneDB Authentication process works similar to OAuth 2.0.
 Your users will be sent
-to the FreeDB instance of their choice, and will be shown the list of permissions you're requesting.
+to the OneDB instance of their choice, and will be shown the list of permissions you're requesting.
 If they accept, you'll recieve an access token that allows you to perform those actions on the
 user's behalf.